tayruxin/tp/docs/UserGuide.md

 # Welcome to LinkMeIn!

-_Master Your Internship Journey: Every Deadline, Every Detail._
+_Your One-Stop Internship Application Tracker._

 It's that time of the year again!
-You're scrolling through LinkedIn to discover internship opportunities and tackling programming problems non-stop to prepare for your coding interviews, all in pursuit of securing a summer internship.
-To increase your chances, you've mass-applied to multiple companies, and now you're struggling to keep track of all your applications.
+You're scrolling through LinkedIn to discover internship opportunities, in hopes of trying to secure one for summer.
+To increase your chances, you've mass-applied to multiple companies, and now you're struggling to keep track of all your applications

 Well, fret not!
 LinkMeIn is here to help you!
 LinkMeIn is a **desktop application** specifically designed for all of you, NUS School Of Computing's Computer Science students, to effectively manage and track your internship applications.

-Here is a **quick** overview of your internship journey with LinkMeIn:
+Here is a **quick** overview of how LinkMeIn transforms your internship application process:

 -   Dynamic Data Management: Easily **add**, **edit**, **find** and **filter** companies for targeted application tracking.
 -   Smart Organization: **Sort** applications by deadline and quickly pinpoint key opportunities.